alvacat/careers-when-you-haven-t-heard-back-from-an-employer/README.md

 ## What to do when you find yourself in these situations:

-**You sent your resume to a contact/internal referral at a company and haven’t heard back.** Follow up with a friendly email 7-10 days later stating that you’re still super excited about the company for X reasons and that you’d still love the opportunity to connect with someone on their dev or HR team.
+**You sent your resume to a contact/internal referral at a company and haven’t heard back.** Follow up with a friendly email 7-10 days later stating that you’re still super excited about the company for X reasons and that you’d still love the opportunity to connect with someone in HR or on the hiring team.

 **You sent a cold email to a person you found on LinkedIn and the person never responded.** Follow up with a brief, cheerful email that says you’d still love the opportunity to chat/meet with this person to talk about X project or X company.
 In this case, only follow up once.